trevordmiller/device-setup/README.md

 - Login items (`Todoist`, `Google Drive`, `Google Photos Backup`, `Flux`, `RescueTime`)
 - Text Message Forwarding (on)
 - Do Not Disturb when display is sleeping (on), when mirroring to TVs and projectors (on), allow repeated calls (on)
+- Do Not Disturb scheduled (on, from 11pm-7am)
+- Night Shift (scheduled, from sunset to sunrise)
 - Find My Mac (on)
 - Highlight color (Nova cyan)
 - Prevent computer from sleeping automatically when display is off (on)